pombredanne/jkarn-pub-test/README.md

 the top 10 resources served (images are filtered out since most of the requests are just for icons).
 It can take a parameter ORDERING equal to either 'num_requests', to rank resources by the number of requests served, or 'num_bytes', to rank resources by number of bytes served.

+### millionsong: Million song dataset

+Two pigscripts explore the publicly-available [Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/pages/field-list).

+The first, [top_density_songs](https://github.com/mortardata/mortar-examples/blob/master/pigscripts/top_density_songs.pig) finds the songs with the most beats per second in the 1MM song dataset.
+Code to ***REALLY FAST*** music!

+The second, [hottest_song_of_the_decade](https://github.com/mortardata/mortar-examples/blob/master/pigscripts/hottest_song_of_the_decade.pig) figures out which song is the hottest for each decade of data in the million song dataset.